 Kimberly Bourne, Dip.
 Counselling, MBACP (Reg.)

 At times life can be tough to deal with on our own.
-You may be suffering a loss, finding a relationship difficult, feeling emotional distress or feeling lost and dissatisfied with life.
+You may be suffering a loss, finding a relationship difficult, experiencing anxiety or feeling isolated and alone.
+You may be looking to find someone to help you through the continuing impact of the pandemic.
 Whatever your reasons for seeking support at this time, I believe counselling can help you find a way through the difficulties you face to discover more freeing and fulfilling ways of living.

 That first step to finding a counsellor can be a challenging one but it is a step that could make a positive and lasting difference to your life.
 The most important thing is finding a counsellor who is right for you, who you can trust and relate to easily and who you have confidence will be able to help you.

 I am a professionally qualified, experienced Integrative counsellor with a solid background of life experience and human relating.
 I understand about what we sometimes have to face in life and how that can affect us.
-I care about people and enjoy helpling people.
+I care about people, enjoy helping people and consider it a privilege and a responsibility being alongside my clients as they share with me their inner world.
 I offer a warm, non-judgemental counselling space where you will be listened to thoughtfully and sensitively, so that you feel heard and safe to explore your personal concerns and feelings within this confidential setting.